 - a.
 Direct Sequence Spread Spectrum (DSSS) systems were able to achieve higher throughput without requiring a change in the Commission's Rules.
 More importantly, higher data rates were achieved with no change in the Power Spectral Density (PSD) of the DSSS waveform.
 Therefore, there is little or no impact in terms of increased interference with other users of the band. - b.
-In the Notice, the FCC asks for comments on HWN's assumption that wide band frequency hopping systems will be unable to consistency achieve substantially greater data rates than 1 MHz systems.
-This comment by IEEE P802.11 supports HWN's view in this matter.
+In the Notice, the Commission asks for comments on Home Wireless Network's (HWN) assumption that wide band frequency hopping systems will be unable to consistently achieve substantially greater data rates than 1 MHz systems.
+The Committee supports HWN's view in this matter.
 The adverse effects of multipath on WBFH system throughput are described in detail in the following paragraphs.

-Currently employed frequency hopping systems complying with Part 15 employ 2 or 4 level FSK modulation (1 or 2 Mbit/s) and have a 20 dB bandwidth of 1 MHz.
+Currently deployed frequency hopping systems complying with Part 15 employ 2 or 4 level FSK modulation (1 or 2 Mbit/s) and have a 20 dB bandwidth of 1 MHz.
 The benefits of these systems are that they can be manufactured at relatively low cost because they have nonlinear signal processing components, while they maintain a reasonable performance in a multipath environment.

 The narrow band FH systems work satisfactorily in environments where the delay spread is in the range of 100-200 nanoseconds which are characteristic of large retail stores and manufacturing facilities.

-The FH systems work because of the frequency diversity capabilities inherent to hopping.
-Narrow band frequency hoppers experience this level of delay spread as flat fades.
-If, because of a fade no transmission is possible at the particular frequency, the chance to be in a fade again at the next hop (next 1 MHz frequency channel) is small.
-By widening the bandwidth of the frequency hopper to 3 or 5 MHz, the hopper has to deal with in band multipath distortion instead of flat frequency fading.
+The current FH systems work because of the frequency diversity capabilities inherent to hopping.
+Narrow band frequency hoppers experience delay spreads of 100 to 200 ns as flat fades.
+If, because of a fade, no transmission is possible at the particular frequency, the chance of being in a fade again at the next hop (next 1 MHz frequency channel) is small.
+By widening the bandwidth of the frequency hopper to 3 or 5 MHz, the hopper has to deal with in-band multipath distortion instead of flat frequency fading.
 At the next hop (frequency) the chance that no transmission is possible because of multipath remains high.

-There is a linear relationship between the intersymbol interference caused by multipath and the symbol length; widening the bandwidth of a transmission system with a factor x (without changing the modulation method) makes the system x times more susceptible to multipath.
+There is a linear relationship between the intersymbol interference caused by multipath and the symbol length.
+Widening the bandwidth by a factor x of a transmission system (without changing the modulation method) makes the system x times more susceptible to multipath.
 For a 5 MHz wide frequency hopping system employing 2 or 4 level FSK this means that the system can only tolerate delay spreads of up to 20-40 nanoseconds.
 These delay spreads are characteristic of ordinary rooms.
-Further, in low cost implementations, this amount of in band distortion can be introduced by the transmit and receive filters, thus reducing tolerance to multipath to almost zero.
+Further, in low cost implementations, this amount of in-band distortion can be introduced by the transmit and receive filters, thus reducing tolerance to multipath to almost zero.
 Such systems would not be viable from a user point of view.

-From above reasoning we conclude that a 5 MHz wide frequency hopper employing 4 level FSK will not work in a normal environment.
-To get data through the frequency hopper has to fall back to a narrower bandwidth with a lower data rate.
+From above reasoning we conclude that a 5 MHz wide frequency hopper employing 4 level FSK without equalization will not work in a normal environment.
+To reliably transfer data, the frequency hopper has to fall back to a narrower bandwidth with a lower data rate.

 Of course, a wide band FH system can be designed to be more robust against delay spread.
-If the same modulation method is maintained, then a form of equalisation is necessary.
-Apart from the higher amount of (signal) processing, which increases component cost, equalization also requires linear processing in both transmitter and receiver increasing the cost of (linear) components.
+If the same modulation method is maintained, then a form of equalization is necessary.
+Apart from significantly more (signal) processing, which increases component cost, equalization also requires linear processing in both transmitter and receiver increasing the cost of (linear) components.

 Other modulation methods that are more robust against multipath can be employed in wide band FH systems.
-These methods however require linear components and a high amount of signal processing.
+These methods however also require linear components and a significant amount of signal processing.